enparadigm/sharpsell-documentations/sdk_docs/platform/flutter/flutter-ios-notification-setup.md

                     let sdkConfig = MoEngageSDKConfig(appId: moengageAppId, dataCenter: .data_center_01);

 //                     sdkConfig.enableLogs = true
-                    //FIXME: While publishin the app to test flight or appstore we should use commented code.
+                    //FIXME: While publishing the app to test flight or appstore we should use commented code.
                     //Surya - Write macros which will call proper method on debug and release mode MoEngageInitializer.sharedInstance.initializeDefaultInstance(sdkConfig)
 //                    MoEngage.sharedInstance.enableSDK()